go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 $ go install example.com/cmd/tool@v1.4.2

-is used both for updating module dependencies in go.mod
+go get is used both for updating module dependencies in go.mod and for

 on whether it's invoked inside or outside of a module.